 - Half fill the cup with the soil.
 Add your seeds and cover with a small amount of soil.

 - Place on a windowsill and water.

 - Depending on how quick your seeds grow your Leprechaun will soon have great green hair.

-We love this St Patrick’s Day Shamrock Man from Freekidscrafts.com, and it is easy to make for kids of all ages.
-For a more traditional look I would suggest using orange paper for the arms and legs.
+We love this St Patrick’s Day Shamrock Man/Woman.
+It is easy to make for kids of all ages with a bit of simple preparation, some glue and white and green paper.

 #7.
 Tie Dye Socks or T-Shirts